mkideal/next/website/docs/api/latest/object.md

 ###### .IsFirst {#user-content-Object_InterfaceMethod__IsFirst}
 <div className="property-container">

-`.IsFirst` reports whether the method is the first method in the interface type.
+`.IsFirst` reports whether the method is the first method in the interface.

 Example: